-In a meta analysis of thirteen clinical trials, it was concluded that this drug helps to improve cognitive symptoms characteristic of dementia, Alzheimer’s disease, and stroke, among other age-related diseases linked to cognitive decline.
+In a meta-analysis of thirteen clinical trials, it was concluded that this drug helps to improve cognitive symptoms characteristic of dementia, Alzheimer’s disease, and stroke, among other age-related diseases linked to cognitive decline.
 (5)

 Anxiety and Depression

-Having higher choline concentrations is negatively correlated with anxiety in humans (6).
-Thanks to alpha GPC providing a source of choline for the brain, this supplement may be able to help decrease anxiety symptoms.
+This supplement may be able to assist in alleviating anxiety symptoms by supplying a source of choline for the brain.
 Healthy growth hormone levels are also known to help relieve symptoms of anxiety and depression.

 Other Potential Benefits

 Neurohackers typically take anywhere from 300-600 mg per day of this nootropic.
 When it comes to specific conditions, such as age-related memory problems, the dosage is normally higher.

 Safety & Side Effects

 Other side effects include:

 “The alpha gpc is absolutely awesome.
 I must have been deprived of choline because before I was groggy all day and had some low level of brain fog.
 I’ve just been taking the alpha gpc, l theanine, b complex, multi, and fish oil and I have been feeling absolutely great.
 My lifts at the gym have more energy, I can focus more easily, and I find I even have more motivation.”
-Reaper59, Reddit review of 350 mg twice daily

-I’ve been experiencing the same effects as OP.
-Started taking 300mg of Alpha GPC on Monday of this week and cannot express enough how happy- as well as surprised- I am with this supplement.
-Reddit review of Alpha GPC
+“I’ve been experiencing the same effects as OP.
+Started taking 300mg of Alpha GPC on Monday of this week and cannot express enough how happy- as well as surprised- I am with this supplement.”

-I take 300 mg twice a day.
-Sometimes on weekends I forget to take it and my wife is convinced that it effects my mood.
+“I take 300 mg twice a day.
+Sometimes on weekends I forget to take it and my wife is convinced that it affects my mood.
 She says I seem happier when I take it.
-That along with noopept really help me stay focused at work.
-Reddit review of Alpha GPC
+That along with noopept really helps me stay focused at work.”

 Alpha GPC Stacks